MomentumData/Vitiligo-Safety/README.md

 ### Vitiligo
 1. People identified with a diagnosis code for vitiligo** in primary care.
-2. And people with no diagnosis codes for the conditions listed below.
+2. And people with no diagnosis codes for the alternative depigmentation conditions listed below.
    - Congenital and genetic hypomelanoses:
      - Piebaldism
      - Tuberous sclerosis